adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

 Quote from the paper: [Newton's method in practice II: "The iterated refinement Newton method and near-optimal complexity for finding all roots of some polynomials of very large degrees" by Marvin Randig, Dierk Schleicher, Robin Stoll](https://arxiv.org/abs/1703.05847)

+Here is my image:

 ![12](./12.png)

+Text output of c program
 ```
 period = 12
 degree of polynomial = 4096